Paul Sproule: Recognition

 Sproule was one of the inaugural inductees when the Tasmanian Football Hall of Fame was launched in 2005.
 In 2016, he was elevated to Icon status, joining former Richmond teammates Royce Hart and Ian Stewart.
 He also became a member of the Tasmanian Sporting Hall of Fame that year, and was awarded Life Membership at Richmond in 2013.

+Sproule was awarded Life Membership of the Hobart Football Club in 2016.